bakerface/extends-mixin/README.md

 const CustomPerson = canGetFirstName(canGetLastName(canGetChildren(canGetSiblings(Person))));
 ```

-The purpose of this package is to make this easier by allow you to do this:
+The purpose of this package is to make combining mixins easier by allowing you to do this:

 ``` javascript
 const mix = require('extends-mixin');